mikeh-dev/gwr/README.md

 ### Current Status

-Unfinished - No recfactoring or performance improvements have been made.
+Unfinished - 31/10/24

 The project is currently in the very early stages of development and is not yet functional.
-The basic property and agreement functionality is there but there is no tenant facing side and no issue reporting.
+The basic User authentication, property and agreement functionality is there but the case reporting is not yet implemented.

+There is a basic dashboard for Admin, Landlord and Tenant users.
+There is basic view pages for agreements and properties.

+Users can upload images for the property and for the agreements.

+Pundit is used for authorization utilising the roles of Admin, Landlord and Tenant.

-Technologies used:
+### Technologies used:
-- Rails 7
+- Rails 7 with Hotwire
 - Ruby 3.1
 - PostgreSQL
-- Tailwind
-- Hotwire
+- TailwindCSS
-- Devise
+- Devise for authentication
+- Pundit for authorization
-- Rspec with FactoryBot, ShouldaMatchers, Capybara, Faker
+- Rspec with FactoryBot, ShouldaMatchers, Capybara, Faker for testing
+- Mapbox for the map functionality

  # Acknowledgements
 Once again UI was given a lift with Rails UI from Andy Leverenz.
 More info on that here: https://github.com/andyleverenz/rails_ui